Reuben Paterson

-Reuben Paterson (born 1973) (Ngāti Rangitihi, Ngāi Tūhoe, Tūhourangi, Scottish) is a New Zealand artist known for using glitter in his works.
+Reuben Paterson (born 1973 Auckland, New Zealand) (Ngāti Rangitihi, Ngāi Tūhoe, Tūhourangi, Scottish) is a New Zealand artist based in New York, United States known for using glitter in his works.

 Early life

-Paterson's family comes from Matata in the Bay of Plenty, but he grew up in Bucklands Beach in Auckland, where his father Louis Paterson was a landscaper and his mother Sue Foss enjoyed gardening.
+Paterson's family comes from Matatā in the Bay of Plenty, but he grew up in Bucklands Beach in Auckland, where his father Louis Paterson was a landscaper and his mother Sue Foss enjoyed gardening.
 He became interested in glitter as a medium in the 1990s when he was a student at Elam School of Fine Arts at the University of Auckland.

 Paterson graduated from the University of Auckland in 1997 with a Bachelor of Fine Arts, and in the same year was one of three people awarded the Möet et Chandon Arts Fellowship to France, becoming the first Māori recipient and at the time the youngest recipient ever.
 The fellowship provided Paterson with a six-week stay in France and a chance to experience art in Europe.
 After the fellowship, Paterson spent time travelling and lived in Bath, England for two years.
 He returned to New Zealand in 2000 and worked as a primary school teacher before becoming a full-time artist.

 Career

 Paterson's father died two months after Paterson's return to New Zealand in 2000, and he created The wharenui that Dad built as a commemoration of his father.
 This work, which uses glitter, was included in an exhibition shown in Noumea as part of the Eighth Pacific Arts Festival.

 He won the Wallace Arts Trust Development Award in 2005.
 In 2009 – 2010 Paterson exhibited at the Asia Pacific Triennial (APT6) in Brisbane and was honoured by having his work feature on the cover of art magazine Art & Australia.
+In 2010, Paterson was an artist in residence in Rarotonga, Cook Islands by Beachcomber Contemporary Art (BCA Gallery).

 Paterson became 'artist in residence' at New Plymouth's Govett-Brewster Art Gallery in 2013, and that year created The Golden Bearing, a life-size golden sculpture of a tree.
 He was inspired by his father's work as a landscaper.
 Five versions of the work have been created.